 Modern circumstances make ICG upgrade their fleet.
 Icelandic parliament (in Icelandic “Alþingi”) approved the plan to acquire three new helicopters for Coast guard.
-It is expected the process of choosing will start at the end of 2018 or beginning of 2019.
+It is expected the process of choosing will start at the end of 2018 or the beginning of 2019.
 The choice has to be made in 2019.
 The tender is supposed to be finished until the end of 2022.

 What new ICG helicopters will be?
 There are common requirements for them, mentioned in the report of a steering committee on helicopter acquisition for the ICG appointed by the Ministry of Interior.
 First is about range.
 These new helicopters supposed to be able to work at least 30 minutes, saving 10 people, in a distance of 235 nautical miles (~435 km) from the landing site.

 Navigation equipment for Full IFR, including four-axle autopilot with auto-hover capability.
-The helicopter must be equipped with the full de-icing system, night vision (NVIS), emergency flotation, dual rescue hoist, facilities for five crew, equipment for taking at least three patients, sling and thermal camera (FLIR).
+The helicopter must be equipped with the full de-icing system, night vision (NVIS), emergency flotation, dual rescue hoist, facilities for five crew, equipment for taking at least three patients, sling and a thermal camera (FLIR).
 It is also preferred to have equipment for ship firefighting (HIFR).

 In the name of the gods

-Each aircraft, registered in Europe, has a unique tail number, playing the similar role as car plate.
+Each aircraft, registered in Europe, has a unique tail number, playing a similar role as car plate.
 There are five sights, could be filled with digits or letters.
 First two are predetermined as a national code.
-For Iceland it’s “TF”, then last three sights could be filled as the owner wants.
+For Iceland it’s “TF”, then the last three sights could be filled as the owner wants.

-As it was mentioned above, nowadays there are four aircrafts in ICG fleet.
+As it was mentioned above, nowadays there are four aircraft in ICG fleet.
 The plane Bombardier Dash 8 Q300 MSA has registration TF-SIF, and three helicopters Aérospatiale AS.332L1 Super Puma with tails numbers TF-LIF, TF-GNA and TF-SYN.
 So, Sif, Líf, Gná and Syn – names of four women in Scandinavian mythology.

 Sif is the wife of the god Thor and goddess of fertility.
-“Sif is a goddess of cereal in Nordic mythology, and her pale glittering hair shone on her shoulders like a full-grown wheat on a field”, the official website of ICG says.
+“Sif is a goddess of cereal in Nordic mythology, and her pale glittering hair shone on her shoulders like full-grown wheat on a field”, the official website of ICG says.
 Líf is the name of the woman, survived after Ragnarök, and the same as Old Norse noun means “Life”.
 Gná is goddess-messenger, who can make her way through the fire and through the air, above the earth and the sea, personifying a light wind.
 Syn is Old Norse goddess, who defends unauthorized entry into the hall of axes and recommends assemblies against those whom she seems to prove her case with exaggeration and lies.

-“When Coastguard was established, the name of the first ship was Thor and the second ship was Odin.
-It was decided by Coastguard to use Nordic mythology for naming ships.
+“When Coast Guard was established, the name of the first ship was Thor and the second ship was Odin.
+It was decided by Coast Guard to use Nordic mythology for naming ships.
 When aviation division was established, probably, they looked on it and said: “Oh, we can use it for registration numbers”.
 They have three letters for goddesses”, Ásgrímur Ásgrímsson explained.